kubevirt/kubevirt.github.io/_posts/2021-07-16-kubevirt-api-auth.md

 ## Extending RBAC Role across Namespaces

 As currently configured, the mykubevirtrunner service account can only "view" KubeVirt resources within its own namespace.
-If we want to extend that ability to other namespaces, we can add add the view role for other namespaces to the mykubevirtrunner serviceAccount.
+If we want to extend that ability to other namespaces, we can add the view role for other namespaces to the mykubevirtrunner serviceAccount.

 ```shell
 $ kubectl create namespace myvms